sensu/catalog/README.md

         -c {{ .annotations.disk_usage_critical | default 95 }}
     ```

-1. As shown in the example above, check commands should include tunables
-   using [Sensu tokens][tokens], preferably sourced from Entity annotations
-   with explicitly configured defaults.
+1. As shown in the example above, check commands should include tunables using [Sensu tokens][tokens], preferably sourced from Entity **annotations** (not labels) with explicitly configured defaults.

-1. Check resources _should_ use the "interval" scheduler, with a minimum
-   interval of `30` seconds.
+1. Check resources _should_ use the "interval" scheduler, with a minimum interval of `30` seconds.

-1. Check timeout _should_ be set to a non-zero value and should not be greater
-   than 50% of the interval.
+1. Check timeout _should_ be set to a non-zero value and should not be greater than 50% of the interval.

 #### Pipeline guidlines